 Shrek says Hold the Phone sometimes.
 Why does he say that?
 They're not invented.

 You may as well ask how everyone knows modern pop songs and other cultural references, like Starbucks.
 Shrek's world isn't 100% medieval fantasy, it's an Anachronism Stew.

 Shrek's character seems to ping-pong back and forth all over the place.
 In the first movie, he hated being seen as nothing but "a big stupid, ugly ogre" and wished everyone could see him for his inner beauty.
 It was his entire motivation.
 But in the sequels, especially 3 and 4, he keeps going on and on about "Ogres don't do this," "Ogres don't do that," and "I just want to be a plain old ogre again."
 He switches from trying to defy the ogre stereotype to trying to aspire to it.

 Grass is greener?
 Looking for an excuse?
 Wants out?

-Potential answer to the whole Dragon/Donkey pairing - a lot of dragons, especially D&D dragons and those based off of them, have the ability to polymorph.
-Dragon has the same power, but uses it rarely.
+Potential answer to the whole Dragon/Donkey pairing - a lot of dragons, especially D&D dragons and those based on them, can polymorph.
+Dragon has the same power but uses it rarely.
 In this case, she just polymorphed into a female donkey.

 She put it back on as a fashion accessory?

-In the first film, Gingerbread Man and Lord Farquad have the discussion about the Muffin Man.
+In the first film, Gingerbread Man and Lord Farquaad discuss the Muffin Man.
+Who is "She"?